mstrlaw/surfe-vue/README.md

 npm run lint
 ```

-## UI/UX Implementation details
+## UI/UX Implementation Details

-1. The UI follows a mobile-first approach, reflected on how the breakpoint mixins are applied;
+1. The UI follows a mobile-first approach, reflected by how the breakpoint mixins are applied;
 2. CSS class naming follows BEMIT convention;
+3. CSS attributes are ordered alphabetically;
-3. We make use of SCSS preprocessor mainly for Mixins and Nesting; Native CSS custom properties are prefered over SCSS variables;
+4. We make use of SCSS preprocessor mainly for Mixins and Nesting; Native CSS custom properties are prefered over SCSS variables;